HPC-SimTools/IPS-framework/doc/user_guides/advanced_guide.rst

 Before writing a driver, it is a good idea to have the components already written.
 Once the components that are to be used are chosen the data coupling and control flow must be addressed.

 In order to couple components, the data that must be exchanged between them and the ordering of updates to the plasma state must be determined.
 Once the data dependencies are identified (which components have to run before the next, and which ones can run at the same time).
 You can write the body of the driver.
 Before going through the steps of writing a driver, review the :ref:`method invocation API <comp-invocation-api>` and plan which methods to use during the main time loop.
-If you are writing a driver that uses the event service for synchronization, see :doc:`Advanced Features <advanced_parallelism>` for instructions and examples.

 The framework will invoke the methods of the *INIT* and *DRIVER* components over the course of the simulation, defining the execution of the run: